Autism

 What Is Echolalia, and How Can You Help Your Child?

-Repeating words is normal, especially around ages 1 to 2 years old.
+It’s important to know that it’s normal for toddlers to repeat words.
 As their communication skills improve, most children will begin to form their own phrases.
-By about age 3, children should be making up their own simple sentences, and you shouldn’t hear much repeating.
+By about age 3, kids are typically making up their own simple sentences, and you shouldn’t hear much repeating.

-However, some children who are age 3 and older may continue to only repeat phrases others have said, without using their own new sentences.
-These children are likely gestalt language processors.
-This means their language development looks a little different.
-Instead of starting with single words, they begin speaking in multi-word “chunks,” or phrases, called gestalts.
+However, some children continue to only repeat phrases others have said, without using their own new sentences.
+Their language development looks a little different than what’s typical.
+Instead of starting to talk using single words, they use multi-word “chunks,” or phrases, called gestalts.
 Often these gestalts are echolalia, meaning the phrases are repeated from a TV show, video, or a familiar adult.
+Kids who speak this way are called gestalt language processors.

 If a child is using echolalia, they may repeat what you say right after you say it.
 This is called immediate echolalia.
 For example, if you ask them, “Do you want some juice?,” they may repeat, “Do you want some juice?”
 In echoing your words, they may be trying to communicate that they do, in fact, want juice.

 Gestalt processors may also repeat phrases they’ve heard, such as from their favorite TV show or song, much later after hearing them.
 This is called delayed echolalia.
-They’re using these phrases in a meaningful way, even if at first it doesn’t make sense to us!
+The child is using these phrases in a meaningful way, even if at first it doesn’t make sense to us!

 Here’s an example of delayed echolalia.
 A child may skin their knee and say, “I have a diagnosis!”
 This comes from the TV show Doc McStuffins, where the character says this phrase when an animal is hurt and needs care.
 So your child is correctly associating that phrase with being hurt and needing help, even if the exact words may not make sense in the specific situation.

-Echolalia gives children a way to interact with others.
-It’s a step on the way to using more flexible language.
-Using gestalts and echolalia can be meaningful, even if we don’t fully understand what the child is trying to communicate.
+Echolalia can be helpful.
+For some children, it serves as a coping mechanism, or a way to calm themselves.
+It’s also a step on the way to using more flexible language.
+Using gestalts and echolalia isn’t just meaningless repetition, even if we don’t fully understand what the child is trying to say.
+Echolalia gives kids a way to interact with others.

 When children use echolalia, they often don’t understand the meaning of each word individually.
 They associate a meaning with the phrase as a whole.
 Your child may use echolalia to: